deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 ### DAY1 - HALL - MORNING

-*MARJORIE*, *CALVIN* and *REBECA* stand in front of the front door.
+*MARJORIE*, *CALVIN* and *REBECA* stand in the `HALL`, in front of the front door.
 We see a bagpack, a bag and a suitcase in front of them.
 The bagpack belongs to *CALVIN*, the bag to *REBECA* and the suitcase to *MARJORIE*.

 They stand there for a few seconds, looking around. *MARJORIE* is frightened, she is taking in the uncommon surroundings. *REBECA* is annoyed, she is filling out a form.

 *AMBIENT: Filling out a form*